-South bracing for more storms after deadly tornadoes, floods kill five
+Crews assess damage after deadly tornadoes, floods kill five in U.S.

 The sheriff’s office said Corley’s death remained under investigation, but no foul play was suspected.

-State emergency officials reported no injuries or deaths in Louisiana and Mississippi, but a trip to Wal-Mart was memorable for some shoppers in Marksville, Louisiana, as severe weather blew out skylights in the store, sending water and glass cascading onto shoppers.
+State emergency officials reported no injuries or deaths in Louisiana and Mississippi, but a trip to Walmart was memorable for some shoppers in Marksville, Louisiana, as severe weather blew out skylights in the store, sending water and glass cascading onto shoppers.

-Marksville Fire Chief Jerry Bordelon said a fireworks stand in the Wal-Mart parking lot was tossed 30 or 40 yards and mangled.
+Marksville Fire Chief Jerry Bordelon said a fireworks stand in the Walmart parking lot was tossed 30 or 40 yards and mangled.
 The storm also knocked over 18-wheel truck trailers and punched holes in the store’s roof.
 The fire department ordered shoppers to leave the store, but some didn’t want to leave even as managers closed it.

 “Believe it or not, we had some people in there who were still trying to shop,” Bordelon said.